KMFDManic/bright_snes9x/README.md

 - hardware chipset emulation.
 Name your BIOS files dsp1.bin, dsp1b.bin, dsp2.bin, dsp3.bin, dsp4.bin, st0010.bin, st0011.bin, cx4.bin and place in Retroarch system folder.

-- there's a rough chance of dropoff6 coming out.
-But there's honestly not much left to be added.
+- there's a rough chance of dropoff 7 coming out.
+But there's honestly not much left to be added (sgb? st018?).
 Interest is naturally low.
 Likely almost no one will find out about this build and I can keep it a secret!

 - if you actually enjoy using this win32 snes9x port, then erm.
 Thanks!
 And it's alright if you don't like/want/accept/use any of these features.
-They are leftovers and not intended for mainstream libretro community consumption.
+They are leftovers and not intended for mainstream libretro / snes9x community consumption.